mojitoinc/mojitonft-hooks/README.md

 ## Setup:

-⚠ You must have Auth0, with CLIENT_ID provided by Sothebys, to use this library ⚠
+⚠ You must have Auth0, with CLIENT_ID provided by Mojito, to use this library ⚠

 #### Add to dependencies